 We launch the Bottled Masks design in the natural platform for DYI tutorials; YouTube, implementing the video at our brand's channels and with the support of several recognized sustainability influencer channels with 34K followers each, who showed the step-by-step process or invited to download the printable guideline sheet from a supporting lading page.
 A sustained effort in parallel to social media posts, stories, printed posters and placements in local newspapers.

 This professional campaign titled 'Bottled Masks' was published in Colombia in October, 2020.
 It was created for the brand: Postobón, by ad agency: BBDO.
-This Design medium campaign is related to the Non-Alcoholic Drinks industry and contains 1 media asset.
-It was submitted about 1 year ago by Sr. Copywriter : Esteban of SANCHO BBDO.
+This Design medium campaign is related to the Soft Drinks industry and contains 1 media asset.
+It was submitted over 2 years ago by Sr. Copywriter : Esteban of SANCHO BBDO.